 Basic Types of Attic Insulation Materials that Can Contain Heat and Cold

-There are three basic types of materials that are used as insulators: These are the cellulose attic insulation, fiberglass attic insulation, and spray foam attic insulation.
+There are three basic types of materials that are in use as insulators.
+These are the cellulose attic insulation, fiberglass attic insulation, and spray foam attic insulation.

 Cellulose is durable and it can protect against pests, molds, and fire and is inexpensive.
 The major setback is that it is heavy and might be difficult to apply on a sloping attic.
 Fiberglass, on the other hand, is light and can easily be installed.
 However, it can trap moisture, dust, and allergens that can result in the development of mold.
 The spray foam attic insulation is sprayed inside or outside the walls and can expand to seal every nook and crevice.
 It is environmentally safe but costs more than the other types of insulators.